October 25, 2022

 Look for a payments provider who can offer expanded acceptance options so you can grow your business seamlessly without having to begin a search for a new provider as your business evolves.
 And as you explore your options, consider payment acceptance solutions that keep payment data secure and allow for contactless transactions, which are of growing importance amid today’s heightened health concerns.

 The payment processor is the critical link between a cardholder transaction and a merchant account.
-But as we outlined in last week’s blog post, two kinds of processors are typically involved.
+But as we outlined in a previous blog post, two kinds of processors are typically involved.
 Front-end processors are connected to various card associations and facilitate authorization of transactions to merchants.
 Back-end processors receive and then forward settlement funds to acquiring banks in a scheduled time frame.

 MerchantE is one of only a few end-to-end payment processors that fulfill the entire range of front- and back-end functions.
 This offers two key advantages: